 If you do have to apply to the court, it will set a court-driven timetable – the possibility of your doing so may help your spouse to focus on the issue.

 Unsurprisingly, divorce negotiations often become adversarial, particularly if one spouse feels wronged or betrayed.
-If you are instigating the divorce – for example, because you have fallen in love with someone else – you may want to consider some form of counselling service.
+If you are instigating the divorce, for example, because you have fallen in love with someone else, you may want to consider counselling.
 Even if you have made up your mind to get divorced, this – and the passage of time – can help your spouse to come to terms with what is happening.

 Similarly, it is a good idea to try to negotiate a preliminary agreement between you on how finances will be dealt with, and the arrangements for any children.
 You may want to investigate using some form of mediation to help with this.
 Simply handing things over to your solicitors before you have agreed anything can increase the likelihood that negotiations will be difficult.